Technology

 Terry Lee-Williams

 Terry provides advice, strategy and practical solutions for the critical intersection between city place making and transport systems.
-He joined Aurecon in 2022 after returning from consulting across Europe on transport strategy and sustainability.
-Terry has also worked as a senior executive in various public roles in Australia.
+He was Director, Future Transport for Aurecon from 2022 to 2024.
+Terry has also worked as a senior executive in various public roles in Australia, and has consulted across Europe on transport strategy and sustainability.

 Megan Sharkey, Acting Director Future Mobility, Transport for NSW